 Consultations are always free.
 Call Us Now at (410) 583-8000, or use our Quick Contact Form to tell us about your potential apartment bed bug infestation case or to ask a question about bed bugs and your legal rights.

-We file lawsuits in many of our cases and have recovered many of the largest bed bug verdicts in the United States.
-Some of our bed bug case settlements are also listed on the same page.
-We have recovered over $7 million in settlements and judgments for our bed bug clients, and are often referred cases by other attorneys.
+We file lawsuits in many of our cases and have recovered some of the largest bed bug verdicts in the United States.
+Some of our bed bug case settlements are also listed here.
+We have recovered over $12 million in settlements and judgments for our bed bug clients, and are often referred cases by other attorneys.

 Lawsuits for Infested Apartments

 Maryland law requires residential apartments to be free of all insect infestations, including bed bugs, at the time the lease begins.
 When landlords lease a bed bug infested apartment, the tenant and their family suffer bed bug bites, mental and emotional distress, property damage and other economic damages.
 We have successfully recovered compensation for all of these damages and have helped many clients break the lease due to a bed bug infestation.